General information about paid leave bond coverage

-The Department is now accepting updated bonds for self-insured plans that will be in effect on January 1, 2021, when benefits are available.
+The Department of Family and Medical Leave is now accepting updated bonds for self-insured plans that will be in effect on January 1, 2021, when benefits are available.
 The bond for 2021 plans will need to be sufficient to cover the estimated cost of benefit payments for one year.

 What's needed to calculate the 2021 Bond Value

 The Department estimates that for every 25 employees covered, the total cost of benefits is $16,000 for a combined family and medical leave plan.
-The majority of this cost will be associated with medical leave ($10,000) and the remainder family leave ($6,000).
+The majority of this cost is associated with medical leave ($10,000) and the remainder family leave ($6,000).

 CY 2021 Formula: